niven01/rackspace_wwpt/README.md

 #####Create encrypted_data_bag_secret

-- Create a random encryption key: Openssl rand -base64 512 | tr -d '\r\n' > encrypted_data_bag_secret
+- Create a random encryption key: `Openssl rand -base64 512 | tr -d '\r\n' > encrypted_data_bag_secret`
 - For your chef clients to be able to decrypt the databag when needed copy over the secret key to the chef folder

 #####Create Data Bag using prepopulated .json file

-- Edit devopsguys.json and enter required details, API, Server and port
+- Edit `devopsguys.json` and enter required details, API, Server and port
-- Example
+- Example:

 {
 "id": "devopsguys",